 The countertop was screwed to the cabinet and Ambassador sink faucet was plumbed in using quick connect ½” male fittings, some brass fittings from Lowes and ½” clear hose.
 Originally the galley was going to be modular, but I don’t think it will ever need to come out.
 The great thing about this faucet is it doubles as our indoor shower head because it pulls out about 6 feet.

 The drain that came with our sink was not as low profile as I would have liked, so I just bought a regular kitchen sink drain and screwed on a Camco RV drain adapter to get a 90° bend.
 The black, plastic hose that came with the drain adapter was not used.
 I pulled it off and used clear, braided hose instead.

 The sink drains into a 5 gallon, clear jug via 1″ clear braided hose.
-We may add a level indicator alarm or second small bottle, but 5 gallons is usually plenty of capacity for a few days if conservative.
-We didn’t want a gray water tank under the van for a couple reasons.
+We may add a level indicator alarm or a second small bottle, but 5 gallons is usually plenty of capacity for a few days if conservative.
+We didn’t want a gray water tank under the van for a couple of reasons.
 It would only add more weight, cost, and work.
 Using Dr. Bonner’s Castille soap allows us to dump our gray water just about anywhere and still be Earth-friendly.

-Drawer fronts were cut out of MDF board, sanded and painted using furniture spray paint.
+Drawer fronts were cut out of MDF board, sanded, and painted using furniture spray paint.

 The drawer fronts were installed, the fridge was turned on and the water was flowing!

 There are plenty of 12V and USB outlets in the galley to charge devices.